Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Simulation and Numerical Results

 \subsection{Scheduling Decisions and Performance Comparison}

 In Figures \ref{Fig: ScheDecisionsSampl} and \ref{Fig: ScheDecisionsProb}, we provide results that show the scheduling decisions of the scheduling policies for different values of the sampling and transmission cost.
-In particular, in Fig. \ref{Fig: ScheDecisionsSampl}, we consider that the transmission cost is $c_\text{tr} =5$, and the \ac{AoI} constraints $A = 5$, where $M=10$.
+We consider a system with two symmetric users.
+More specifically, we consider that the users have the same success transmission probabilities, the same value of AoI constraints and the same transmission and sampling costs.
+We observe that in this case, the optimized scheduling probabilities are $\alpha_1=\alpha_2 = 0.5$.
+In these plots, we focus on the first user (user 1) to show the behavior of the policies for different transmission policies.
+In the figures with total cost, we depict the total average cost for both users.
+In Fig. \ref{Fig: ScheDecisionsSampl}, we consider that the transmission cost is $c_\text{tr} =5$, and the \ac{AoI} constraints $A = 5$, where $M=10$.
 Fig. \ref{Fig:OptProbabilitiesDiffSCost} depicts the optimized probabilities of the \ac{OFRP} policy for different values of the sampling cost.
 We observe that as the sampling cost takes values larger than the transmission cost, $u_1$ decreases and $q_1$ increases.
 Note that these probabilities are conditional probabilities.
 In particular, $q_1$ is the probability to schedule user $1$ to transmit an old packet given that there is an old packet in the cache, and $u_1$ is the probability to schedule user $1$ to transmit a fresh packet given that there is an old packet in the cache.

 In Fig. \ref{Fig:AvValuesS1mu1DiffSCost}, we compare the values of $\overline{\mu}_1$ and $\overline{s}_1$ of the \ac{DPP} policy with those of the \ac{OFRP} policy.
 We observe that $\overline{s}_1^{\text{DPP}} <\overline{s}_1^{\text{OFRP}}$ and $\overline{\mu}_1^{\text{DPP}}>\overline{\mu}_1^{\text{OFRP}}$.
 Therefore, with \ac{DPP} the user transmits old packets more frequently than \ac{OFRP}.
 Thus, the \ac{DPP} utilizes more efficiently the option of transmitting an old packet than \ac{OFRP}, and as a result, the corresponding cost is smaller for the case of the \ac{DPP} policy, as shown in Fig. \ref{Fig:PerfDiffSamplCost}.